ovh/docs/pages/web/hosting/cms_manual_installation_drupal/guide.en-gb.md

 Enter your domain name into the address bar of your web browser.

-If the Drupal source files have been correctly placed in your root folder, the WordPress page for selecting the language appears:
+If the Drupal source files have been correctly placed in your root folder, the Drupal page for selecting the language appears:

 ![Drupal installation step 1](images/Drupal-install-language-1.png){.thumbnail}